21 Nonprofit Social Media Content Ideas & Inspiration

 Who doesn’t love a good challenge?
 Taking part in original or trending challenges shows your organization cares about doing good, but also knows how to have fun too.
 People love challenges, so show them you do too.

-Take a look at this Make-A-Wish Southern Florida post.
-Their excitement and participation in the Walk for Wishes shows they truly care about their mission and find fun ways to promote their cause.
+Take a look at this post from ALS.
+The energy in both the video and caption shows how much they care about their mission and how creatively they promote their cause.

 16. Interactive Content